Package insert / prescribing information

 Generic name: diphenhydramine hydrochloride

 Drug classes: Anticholinergic antiemetics, Anticholinergic antiparkinson agents, Antihistamines, Miscellaneous anxiolytics, sedatives and hypnotics

 Medically reviewed by Drugs.com.
 Last updated on Jan 1, 2022.

 Diphenhydramine Injection Description

 Diphenhydramine hydrochloride USP is an antihistamine drug having the chemical name 2-(Diphenylmethoxy)-N,N-dimethylethylamine hydrochloride.
 It occurs as a white, crystalline powder, is freely soluble in water and alcohol and has a molecular weight of 291.82.
 The molecular formula is C 17H 21NO • HCI.
 The structural formula is as follows:

-Diphenhydramine hydrochloride in the parenteral form is a sterile, pyrogen-free solution available in a concentration of 50 mg of diphenhydramine hydrochloride per mL.
-The solutions for parenteral use have been adjusted to a pH between 5.0 and 6.0 with either sodium hydroxide or hydrochloric acid and contains 0.1 mg/mL benzethonium chloride as a germicidal agent.
+Diphenhydramine hydrochloride USP in the parenteral form is a sterile, pyrogen-free solution available in a concentration of 50 mg of diphenhydramine hydrochloride USP per mL.
+The solutions for parenteral use have been adjusted to a pH between 4 and 6.5 with either sodium hydroxide or hydrochloric acid.

 Diphenhydramine Injection - Clinical Pharmacology